LucasEnard/formation-template-python/README.md

     room:str = None
 ```

-The Formation class will be used as a Python object to read a csv and write in a texte file later on, while the Training class will be used as a way to interact with the Iris database.
+The Formation class will be used as a Python object to store information from a csv and send it to the [# 8. business process](#8-business-processes), then the Training class will be used to send information from the [# 8. business process](#8-business-processes) to the multiple operation, to store it into the Iris database or write it down on a .txt file.<br>

 ## 7.2.
 Creating our message classes